 What Are The Categories of Investments?

-The concepts of liquidity and illiquidity can be somewhat nebulous.
-In part, that is because an illiquid asset may be sold quickly, but you may have to significantly discount the price to raise cash fast.
+The concepts of liquidity and illiquidity can be somewhat unclear.
+In part, that is because an illiquid asset may be sold quickly.
+You may, however, have to significantly drop the price to raise cash fast.

 Liquid and illiquid assets are easier to understand when you classify them into one of three categories of investments:

 Highly liquid investments include cash and cash equivalents that can easily be converted into cash.
 Such conversion requires little or no change to the value of the asset when sold.
 Examples of highly liquid investments include low risk and low yielding money market funds, U.S. Treasuries and bonds, stocks and marketable securities, and mutual funds.

 Medium-liquid investments are those that are somewhat liquid.
 This is provided you can take the time to wait to realize the full market value.
 Examples of medium-liquid investments include assets such as precious metals, classic cars, rare art, fine wine, watches, and jewelry.

 Single-family home and small multifamily property are also considered medium-liquid investments.
 In most real estate markets across the U.S., the demand for housing significantly outpaces the available supply.